hdsouza13/cse15l-lab-reports/lab1.md

 - the working directory is `/home`

 - there was no output, as it was only accessing the home directory.
 So there is no path to any of the files, so its called no argument.
-And no filesytem yet.
+And no filesytem yet

 - no error